cafreeman/ember-dbmon/README.md

 # ember-dbmon

+This app replicates the DBMon benchmark in Ember 2.10-beta, using the Glimmer 2 rendering engine.

+Live demo can be found [here](http://ember-glimmer-dbmon.surge.sh/).

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.